netcinematics/ALPHA_BITZ_AI/WRITEUP.md

 - Don't forget to add a cover image and include any other appropriate tags for your post.

+deep resrarscapi

+import time

+from google import genai

+client = genai.Client()

+# Start the research task in the background

+interaction = client.interactions.create(

+    agent="deep-research-pro-preview-12-2025",

+    input="Research the history of Google TPUs.",

+    background=True

+)

+# ... wait and poll the results

 # Hooray "extra" ALPHABITZ!

 ALPHABITZ extends rapidly into LEXICAL_SCIENCE, for extra conceptual ACCESSIBILITY!